Linuxfabrik/lfops/roles/icingaweb2_module_director/README.md

 # Ansible Role linuxfabrik.lfops.icingaweb2_module_director

-This role installs and configures the [IcingaWeb2 Director Module](https://icinga.com/docs/icinga-director/latest/doc/01-Introduction/).
+This role installs and configures the [IcingaWeb2 Director Module](https://icinga.com/docs/icinga-director/latest/doc/01-Introduction/), and deploys the baskets from the [Linuxfabrik Monitoring Plugins](https://github.com/Linuxfabrik/monitoring-plugins).

 Runs on